 Food ingredients produced with GE microbes do not require labeling as GE products.
-Still, food substances derived from or produced from GE microorganisms, containing detectable genetic material, must be labeled as GE materials (for more information, see Part B g).
+Still, food substances derived from or produced from GE microorganisms, containing detectable genetic material, must be labeled as GE materials (for more information, please see Chapter 1, Part B, subparagraph g).